-We get so many questions from our clients before portrait/headshot shoots so Rachel put those questions to Jon to give new clients some things to think about before a corporate headshot studio session.
+We get so many questions from our clients before business portrait and headshot shoots so I put those questions to Jon to give new clients some things to think about before a corporate headshot studio session.

 What about the background, what colour is it?